Krystyna Skarbek: France

 Skarbek informed SOE in London and two million francs were air-dropped to her.
 On 17 August she was back in Schenck's office, money in hand.
 The Allied invasion of southern France had occurred on 15 August, and Allied soldiers were 60 km distant and advancing rapidly toward Digne, a fact that was apparent to the Germans and their French collaborators.
 Schenck introduced her to a Gestapo officer, Max Waem, a Belgian, with the authority to order the release of the SOE agents.
 She met him in Schenck's apartment at four in the afternoon.

 That evening, Cammaerts, Fielding, and Sorensen were marched out of the prison by Waem, dressed in his SS uniform.
 They anticipated they were on the way to their execution, but instead Waem led them to an automobile and they were driven to the outskirts of Digne where Skarbek was waiting for them.
 She got into the automobile without a nod of recognition and they thought that she too was a prisoner.
 They drove to the bank of a river where Fielding helped Waem bury his SS tunic.
-It was only then that he realized that they were being released, not executed.
+It was only then that he realised that they were being released, not executed.
+Several years later, Skarbek told another Pole and fellow World War II veteran that, during her negotiations with the Gestapo, she had been unaware of any danger to herself.
+Only after she and her comrades had made good their escape did it hit home: "What have I done!
+They could have shot me as well."

 After Cammaerts and the other two men were released, Schenck was advised to leave Digne.
 He did not and was subsequently murdered by a person or persons unknown.
 His wife kept the bribe money and, after the war, attempted to exchange it for new francs.
 She was arrested but was released after the authorities investigated her story.
 She was able to exchange the money for only a tiny portion of its value.
 Cammaerts and Skarbek helped her return to her home.
 Skarbek had promised Waem he would not be arrested by the British, and battled with SOE leaders with some success to protect him.
 He survived the war and returned to Belgium.

-The story of Skarbeks's bribe is fictionalized in the last episode of the television series, Wish Me Luck.
+Cammaerts named his daughter Christine (born 1948) after her.
+The story of Skarbek's bribe is fictionalised in the last episode of the television series Wish Me Luck.